congdaoduy298/breast_cancer_classification/README.md

  + Train the network on the training data.

- + Calculate test loss and accuracy
+ + Calculate test loss and accuracy.